opnfv/armband/README.md

 --------
 The standard workflow should look as follows:

 1. Clone the repository.
-All the sub-projects are registered as submodules,
+2. All the sub-projects are registered as submodules.
+Call `make submodules-init` to initialize them.
 2. Apply patches from `patches/sub-project/*` to respective submodules via `make patches-import`.
 This will result in creation of a tag `armband-workbench-root` at the `HEAD` of the submodule and creation of a new branch `armband-workbench` which will hold all the armband related work.
 Then each patch is applied on this new branch with `git-am`.
 3. Modify sub-projects for whatever you need.
 Commit your changes when you want them taken into account in the build.
 4. Build with `make build`